Bessemer, Alabama: Economy

-In 1900, Bessemer ranked eighth in population in the state, second in amount of capital invested in manufacturing, and fourth in the value of its manufactured product for the year.
+In 1900, Bessemer ranked eighth in the population in Alabama, second in the amount of capital invested in manufacturing, and fourth in the value of its manufactured product for the year.
 By 1911, ore mining, iron smelting, and the manufacture of iron and coke were the chief industries of Bessemer.
-Truck farming was also an important industry, dating from the area's agricultural past.
+Truck farming was an important industry, dating from the area's agricultural past.

 Both blacks and whites from rural areas were attracted to the city for its new work opportunities.
-Gradually African Americans moved into industrial jobs and became part of integrated unions; such jobs enabled many working-class families to enjoy middle-class incomes.
+Gradually African Americans moved into industrial jobs and became part of integrated unions.
+Such jobs enabled many working-class families to enjoy middle-class incomes.

 Today, ore mining has ended, as supplies were exhausted.
 Manufacturing remains a factor, with the U.S. Pipe and Foundry ductile pipe plant on the city's north side.
-On May 9, 2007, U.S. Pipe announced that it would be building a new $45-million foundry near the current plant.
+In May 2007, U.S. Pipe announced that it would be building a new $45-million foundry near the current plant.
 The site was selected, among other reasons, for having available space for potential future expansions.
-U.S. Pipe is the largest domestic producer of Ductile Iron pipe in sizes 4 inch through 64 inch.
+U.S. Pipe is the largest domestic producer of ductile iron pipe in sizes 4 inch through 64 inch.

-The city was once home to a large railroad car manufacturing factory, operated by Pullman Standard for many decades and later by Trinity Industries.
+Bessemer was once home to a large railroad car manufacturing factory, operated by Pullman Standard for many decades and later by Trinity Industries.
 With railroad restructuring in the late 20th century and other manufacturing moving offshore, this plant ceased most production in the 1990s.
 In 2012, BLOX LLC (bloxbuilt.com) a manufacturer of modular components for healthcare facilities moved into this facility.